bobbydilley/Sega-Arcade/README.md

 ### Disclaimer

-If anyone feels as though the information on here is too detailed or damaging to any of Segas operations, please feel free to contact me or make an issue and I will take any information off strait away.
+If anyone feels as though the information on here is too detailed or damaging to any of Segas operations, please feel free to contact me or make an issue and I will take any information off straight away.